Learning topological states from randomized measurements using variational tensor network tomography: Variational tensor network tomography

 The intuition here is that when $\ket{\phi}$ is decomposed in terms of the computational basis states, all amplitudes can be learned by measuring every qubit in the computational ($Z$) basis.
 The (relative) signs can be learned by rotating some qubits to the $X$ basis.
 We refer interested readers to Appendices~\ref{app:xz_shadow} and \ref{app:reality_random_xz_measurements} for details of the proof.
 In Appendix~\ref{app:xz_shadow}, we formalize our random-$XZ$ measurement protocol and rigorously derive the associated measurement channel in the framework of classical shadow tomography.
 Furthermore, in Appendix~\ref{app:reality_random_xz_measurements}, we motivate our restricted random-$XZ$ measurement scheme, proving that it is tomographically complete in the space of real and pure states considered in this work.
 We note that this scenario is more general than that of a fully positive eigenstate of a stoquastic Hamiltonian, for which measurements in only the computational basis suffice~\cite{bravyiComplexityStoquasticFrustrationfree2008}.

-\paragraph{Loss function.} To estimate the target state from the dataset $\{(U_i,\,b_i) \}_{i=1}^N$, we use a tensor network ansatz $\ket{\psi({A})}$, where a sequence of local tensors is denoted by ${A} = \left({A}^{[1]}, \cdots, {A}^{[n]}\right)$.
-The advantage of this formulation is that one can efficiently compute the probability of a given measurement outcome in any basis by applying the corresponding unitary to the tensor network model as shown in the middle panel of Fig.~\ref{fig:1_schematics}.
+\paragraph{Loss function.} To estimate the target state from the dataset $\{(U_i,\,b_i) \}_{i=1}^N$, we use a tensor-network ansatz $\ket{\psi({A})}$, where a sequence of local tensors is denoted by ${A} = \left({A}^{[1]}, \cdots, {A}^{[n]}\right)$.
+The advantage of this formulation is that one can efficiently compute the probability of a given measurement outcome in any basis by applying the corresponding unitary to the tensor-network model as shown in the middle panel of Fig.~\ref{fig:1_schematics}.
 This allows us to evaluate the loss function, whose minimum leads to our estimate of the target state.
 The loss function is

 where $R(A)$ denotes the regularizer and its coefficient $\beta$ describes how much we prioritize the regularization over MLE.
 The first term in Eq.~\eqref{eq:loss_function_mps} above, the \emph{negative log-likelihood} (NLL), arises from the Kullback–Leibler divergence, which measures the difference between two probability distributions.
 In our case, these two probability distributions are over measurement outcomes in randomly selected bases, defined by the target and the model state, respectively.
 Minimizing the $N$-sample NLL leads to an MLE solution $\est{A}$.
 To improve our training, we add the regularization term $R(A)$: it penalizes the differences between our model's prediction of a physical observable $\expval{O}{\psi({A})}$ and the estimation $\ev{O}_{N}$ inferred directly from the dataset.
 For instance, we can choose $R(A) = \|\expval{O}{\psi({A})} - \ev{O}_{N}\|_2$ with a $k$-body Pauli string $O = X^{\otimes k}$, where the estimation $\ev{X^{\otimes k}}_{N}$ can be accurately determined from our global-$XZ$ measurements.
 Broadly speaking, if we are confident about certain properties of the target state, our model should reflect those properties.
 The choices of regularization observables, therefore, depend on the systems of interest, which we discuss in Sec.~\ref{sec:results} and Appendix~\ref{app:loss_function}, where we describe the loss function and physical observables used for our numerical results.